Reporting Boundary: Horsham operational

 First year certification to Planet Mark is based on the commitment to continuous improvement in sustainability in its business operations by measuring and reducing its carbon footprint and engaging its stakeholders.

-Smudge & Dribble has already made commitments to environmentally friendly produce across many of its products.
+Smudge & Dribble has already made commitments to environmentally friendly products across many of its products.
 Its eco friendly range of products includes cleaning products for use in nurseries, pre-schools, offices and other business areas.
 Many of the products are biodegradable, recyclable or made with materials that reduce their impact on the environment.

 The hygiene and cleaning industry must seize upon the tremendous opportunity that sustainability presents.
 As the world embarks on a decade of climate action, companies in the hygiene and cleaning industry can work to both attract and retain clients and reduce their carbon emissions.
 From reducing the impact of a company’s own processes to engaging its supply chain to secure environmentally friendly products, a robust and wide reaching concern for sustainability allows a company to thrive in the modern day.